tconn42/globepretty/README.md

-&nbsp;To provide a familiar view, the globe is initially set to show the user's

-&nbsp;location, which is derived solely from the local timezone.
+&nbsp;To provide a familiar view, the globe is initially set to show the user's location, which is derived solely from the local timezone.

 &nbsp;